-The private warrants that we issued in exchange for private warrants held by the ITAC sponsor are accounted for as liabilities and the changes in value of these warrants could have a material effect on our financial results.
+The private warrants that we issued in exchange for private warrants held by the ITAC sponsor are accounted for as liabilities and the changes in value of these warrants could have a material effect on our financial regults

 The warrants that we issued in the merger with ITAC in exchange for ITAC's private warrants are treated as liabilities.
 As a result of the merger, the 3,112,080 private warrants issued to the holder of the ITAC private warrants, which are held by the ITAC former sponsor, of which E. Scott Crist, one of our directors, is the managing member are treated as liabilities.
 The Accounting Standards Codification 815, Derivatives and Hedging ("ASC 815") provides for the remeasurement of the fair value of such derivatives at each balance sheet date, with a resulting non-cash gain or loss related to the change in the fair value being recognized in earnings in the statements of operations.
 As a result of the recurring fair value measurement, as long as the warrants are outstanding, our financial statements and results of operations may fluctuate quarterly based on factors which are outside of our control.
-Due to the recurring fair value measurement, we will recognize non-cash gains or losses on the private warrants each reporting period based on the change in the derivative liability, which will not be related our operations, could result in our reporting a loss in a period in which our operations are profitable and net income in a period in which we as significant loss from operations.
+Due to the recurring fair value measurement, we will recognize non-cash gains or losses on the private warrants each reporting period based on the change in the derivative liability and the amount of such gains or losses could be material.
+Further, the gain or loss on the derivative liability, which will not be related our operations, could result in our reporting a loss in a period in which our operations are profitable and net income in a period in which we have a significant loss from operations.